About Adeo: A nonprofit dedicated to people with disabilities, since 1977.

 The word “adeo” (pronounced ah-DAY-oh) is Latin, meaning “to this point” or “so far.”
 It carries with it a sense of hope, forward movement, and encouragement for progress now and into the future.
 It’s why we rally around the motto “life, elevated.”

 Adeo takes flight, unencumbered, in our logo.
 A bird, a mountain, an upward arrow of inspiration and aspiration, our icon was created to convey the feeling of our organization.

 Our founder, Hope Cassidy, had that sense of positive encouragement in her name.
 It was her goal that everyone live as full a life as possible.
 She realized early on that people with disabilities who wish to participate in the life of the community need a variety of services, personalized to their specific needs.

 Adeo offers a multi-faceted approach to our support.
 Our services include affordable and accessible housing, home health care, outpatient physical therapy, as well as highly individualized residential services for those with brain injuries.

-Our new Adeo fitness center, opening soon, welcomes everyone, at every level of ability—whether you are just beginning your fitness journey or are an experienced athlete who needs a rigorous fitness regimen.
+Our new athletic center welcomes everyone, at every level of ability—whether you are just beginning your fitness journey or are an experienced athlete who needs a rigorous fitness regimen.
 All proceeds go toward our mission of community support for people with disabilities.

 Adeo Vision: People with disabilities leading connected, interdependent lives.

 Adeo Mission: We support people with disabilities by providing services tailored to meet individual needs.